It’s the time of the year when budget-minded people start thinking about how their finances will accommodate the extra expenses of the holiday season.

 Instead of choosing an arbitrary number or even an amount that you think you’ll need, look at what you have available to spend.
 Maybe right now you have $0 in your Christmas fund.
 There’s no better time to start saving than now (well, besides yesterday, but we won’t dwell on that).

-In the next six and a half weeks before Christmas, you can add to your Christmas Fund by cutting costs and earning extra.
+In the weeks before Christmas, you can add to your Christmas Fund by cutting costs and earning extra.

 What costs can you cut between now and Christmas to contribute to your Christmas fund?

 - Don’t spend any money (or drastically reduce spending) on unnecessary categories like clothing and entertainment.
 What are some expenses that you can cut quick to free up some cash?

 - You could even plan a no-spend month for November and put all the money you save toward Christmas.

 - If you haven’t tried to negotiate (or eliminate) your regular bills, now is a great time to lower your bills.

 - Stop eating out.
 Pack your lunch and cook simple meals from scratch.

 What can you do to earn some extra income between now and Christmas?